Guides • Topics

 This guide outlines general process-level considerations relevant to whether remote preservation may be viewed as legally defensible.
 It is provided for informational purposes only and does not constitute legal advice or evidentiary conclusions.

-1. Clear authorization and defined scope
+1. Clear authority and source limits

 2. Preservation methods that minimize alteration risk